nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

     :scale: 50%

-This feature selection method is available in the scikit-learn where it has been extended to several classes (TODO: put ref to f_classif).
+This feature selection method is available in the scikit-learn where it has been extended to several classes, using the :func:`sklearn.feature_selection.f_classif` function.

 Thresholding
 ------------